-11.4 The City should engage in discussions with the owners of Train Town, which constitutes an unincorporated island wholly surrounded by the City, seeking agreement to annex the island.
-The City could request the annexation under the island annexation provisions in Cortes- Knox-Hertzberg, in tandem with the Master Property Tax Exchange Agreement in place in Sonoma County, to cause the annexation absent property owner support.
+11.4 The City should not hesitate to apply to LAFCO to annex the Train Town unincorporated island.
+The City could request the annexation under the island annexation provisions in Cortes-Knox-Hertzberg, in tandem with the Master Property Tax Exchange Agreement in place in Sonoma County, to cause the annexation absent property owner support.